Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #9 Get creative with leftovers

 Christmas leftovers don’t need to be boring!
-Visit Love Food Hate Waste for leftover inspiration and avoid food waste.
+Visit Love Food Hate Waste for leftover meal inspiration.
+Avoid food waste by freezing portions of things you won’t be able to eat in time.

 #10 Remember to recycle

 Recycling bin overflowing?
-Bring your excess recyclables like cardboard, polystyrene, bottles, containers, etc to the West Metro Recycling Centre.
-Open every day of the festive season except Christmas Day and New Year’s Day.
-Check our website for opening hours.
+Bring your excess recyclables like cardboard, polystyrene, bottles and containers to the West Metro Recycling Centre – open every day of the festive season except Christmas Day and New Year’s Day (check our website for opening hours).
+You can also collect up your eligible containers and take them to a Containers for Change point to make a donation or get your refund.